WGLE:Backdoor-free and Multi-bit Black-box Watermarking for Graph Neural Networks: : Design and implementation

+When the owner trains the original model on the training graph, the training graph can directly serve as the trigger graph \textit{(S.T.A. scenario)}.
+However, ownership transfer is common in real-world applications.
+The model owner may submit the model to a platform for release.
+The platform becomes the new owner and possesses the original model without the training graph.
+In such cases, the new owner has to generate a graph as the trigger graph and embed watermarks without the training graph of the original model \textit{(S.T.M. scenario)}.

-\textbf{Using the Training Graph as the Trigger Graph.} When using the training graph $\mathbf{G}$ as the trigger graph $\mathbf{T}$, condition~\ref{cond1} can be satisfied by selecting edges that connect nodes with different labels.
-Since nodes connected in a graph tend to share the same label, such edges connecting nodes with different labels exhibit a rare local topology.
-To satisfy condition~\ref{cond2}, the LDDE values of the edges that satisfy condition~\ref{cond1} are calculated, and the $N_w$ edges with the smallest absolute LDDE values are selected.
+\textbf{Embed watermarks in the setting that the training graph is available} \textit{(S.T.A.)}: Prior research indicates that most of the connected nodes tend to share the same labels~\cite{he2021stealing}.
+In other words, edge-connected nodes with different labels have rare local structures.
+When using the training graph $\mathbf{G}$ as the trigger graph $\mathbf{T}$, condition~\ref{cond1} can be satisfied by selecting edges that connect nodes with different labels.
+To satisfy condition~\ref{cond2}, the LDDE values of the edges that satisfy condition~\ref{cond1} are calculated firstly, and then the $N_w$ edges with the smallest absolute LDDE values are selected.
+The selected edges are denoted as the watermark key $\mathbf{k}$, which is a subset of the edges of the trigger graph $\mathbf{k} \subseteq \mathbf{E_T}$.

-\textbf{Watermark Embedding:} As illustrated in Figure~\ref{fig:Overall}, the original model owner maintains the performance of the watermarked model $\mathcal{M}_w$ in the primary task by the training graph $\mathbf{G}$ while embedding the watermark string $\mathbf{w}$ by the trigger graph $\mathbf{T}$ and the watermark key $\mathbf{k}$.
-The owner fine-tunes the original model $\mathcal{M}_o$ to optimize the following objective function until $\mathbf{w}$ is successfully extracted from $\mathcal{M}_w$:
+As illustrated in Figure~\ref{fig:Overall}, the watermarked model $\mathcal{M}_w$ is initialized by the original model $\mathcal{M}_o$.
+To embed the watermark $\mathbf{w}$, the owner fine-tunes the watermarked model $\mathcal{M}_w$ to optimize the following objective function until $\mathbf{w}$ is successfully extracted from $\mathcal{M}_w$: